 Intolerance Types Science

 There are many different types of intolerances that can affect an individual, and through IgG4 testing, you can see which items you may need to consider removing from your diet.
-These pages are all researched and written by the onsite Scientific Development Manager, Dr. Enzo Fornari for Healthy Stuff.

 Use the links below to view the different intolerance types: